Joel Grey: Personal life

 In 1958, Grey married Jo Wilder; they divorced in 1982.
 Together, they had two children: actress Jennifer Grey (star of the film Dirty Dancing) and chef James Grey.

-He is a photographer; his first book of photographs, Pictures I Had to Take, was published in 2003; its follow-up, Looking Hard at Unexpected Things, was published in 2006.
+Grey is a photographer.
+His first book of photographs, Pictures I Had to Take, was published in 2003.
+Its follow-up, Looking Hard at Unexpected Things, was published in 2006.
 His third book, 1.3 – Images from My Phone, a book of photographs taken with his camera phone, was published in 2009.

 An exhibition of his work was held in April 2011 at the Museum of the City of New York, titled "Joel Grey/A New York Life."
 His fourth book, The Billboard Papers: Photographs by Joel Grey, came out in 2013 and depicts the many-layered billboards of New York City.

 In January 2015, Grey discussed his sexuality in an interview with People, stating: "I don't like labels, but if you have to put a label on it, I'm a gay man."

 Grey writes about his family, his acting career, and the challenges of being gay in his 2016 memoir, Master of Ceremonies.